henrikring/xymon-plays/vagrant/README.md

 cd /cygdrive/c/github/xymon-plays/vagrant
 vagrant up

-# If Vagrant fails in bringe up the three servers you can delete the VMs and start over, by using the command:
+# If Vagrant fails in bringing up the three servers you can delete the VMs and start over, by using the command:
 vagrant destroy -f

-# and the start again:
+# and then start again:
 vagrant up

 ```